-- The market value of a debt instrument is calculated including accrued interest. - Depending on differences in national legal systems and operational practices, the treatment of income flows (e.g. coupon payments) related to an asset which are received during the life of a reverse transaction may differ between national central banks.
+- The value of marketable assets is calculated on the basis of the most representative price on the business day preceding the valuation date. - In the absence of a representative price for a particular asset on the business day preceding the valuation date, the last trading price is used.
+If no trading price is available, the national central bank will define a price, taking into account the last price identified for the asset in the reference market. - The market value of a debt instrument is calculated as including accrued interest. - Depending on differences in national legal systems and operational practices, the treatment of income flows (e.g. coupon payments) related to an asset which are received during the life of a reverse transaction may differ between national central banks.
 If the income flow is transferred to the counterparty, national central banks ensure that the relevant operations will still be fully covered by a sufficient amount of underlying assets before the transfer of the income takes place.
-The national central banks aim to ensure that the economic effect of the treatment of income flows is equivalent to a situation in which the income is transferred to the counterparty on the payment day.28 - For non-marketable tier two assets, the national central bank which has included the assets in its tier two list specifies separate valuation principles.
+The national central banks aim to ensure that the economic effect of the treatment of income flows is equivalent to a situation in which the income is transferred to the counterparty on the payment day.29 - For non-marketable tier two assets, the national central bank which has included the assets in its tier two list specifies separate valuation principles.